marl0nx/proxy_extractor/README.md

 # proxy_extractor
-A simple proxy extractor script that can scrape proxy servers from any proxy list website.
+A simple proxy extractor script that can scrape proxies servers from any proxy list website.
+# Disclaimer
+This isn't a proxy checker!
+This script is made to scrape proxies from websites only.